 This site is designed to shine the Light of Truth on The Holy Book of Mormon and bring it out from the Mormon Church.
 Just like the Holy Bible needed to be freed from denominational control, so does The Holy Book of Mormon.

-The farm boy Joe (or as they refer to him today “Joseph”) Smith was witty but not capable of fabricating a holy book of scripture.
+The farm boy Joe Smith (or as they refer to him today “Joseph”) was witty but not capable of fabricating such a complex holy book of scripture.
 Like other seers in his bloodline, he had the gift to peek into another dimension and report what he saw.
 His task was to read the already translated English to a scribe, publish it, and then preach from it, and the Bible.